rakibsarowar/rakibsarowar/README.md

 Welcome to my GitHub profile.
 I am an aspiring MERN & MEVN Stack Developer with strong knowledge of JavaScript, React JS, Vue JS, Express, MongoDB.
 I usually seek out new knowledge and technology and actively develop my skills.

 - 👀 I’m interested in Web Development and Design.<br>
-- 🌱 I’m currently learning Redux.js, Next.js and Vue Js.<br>
+- 🌱 I’m currently learning Redux JS, Next JS and Vue JS.<br>
 - 📫 You can reach me in LinkedIn(as same name) or in email: rakibsarowar@gmail.com

 <div align=center>